Crispino20/Postman-Tutorials/README.md

 - ✅ Create a dummy API called Shopping list
 - ✅ Must contain nested arrays
 - ✅ Create a CRUD Test Plan against it
-- ✅ Use JSON path finder to extract key values
+- ✅ Use JSON path finder to extract key values.
+Use [JSON path finder](https://jsonpathfinder.com/) or [JSON Editor Online](https://jsoneditoronline.org/) to verify the JSON paths
   - Find value of Client in the first array
     - **ShoppingList[0].client**
   - Find value of Items in the second array